DeepAI-Research/Distributask/docs/distributaur.md

 # Core

-The core module contains the core functionality of Distributaur, including the task queue, task execution, and task monitoring.
+The distributaur module contains the core functionality of Distributaur, including the task queue, task execution, and task monitoring.

-This guide provides an overview of the core module in the Distributaur package, which handles configuration management, Redis connection, and task execution using Celery.
+This guide provides an overview of the distributaur module in the Distributaur package, which handles configuration management, Redis connection, and task execution using Celery.

 ## Configuration Management